ivycat/ivycat-ajax-testimonials/README.md

 # IvyCat AJAX Testimonials #
-**Contributors:** dgilfoy, ivycat, sewmyheadon
+**Contributors:** ivycat, sewmyheadon, gehidore, dgilfoy
 **Donate link:** http://www.ivycat.com/contribute/
 **Tags:** testimonial, recommendation, reference, referral, testimony, ajax, widget
 **Requires at least:** 3.0
-**Tested up to:** 3.5
+**Tested up to:** 3.5.1
 **Stable tag:** trunk
 **License:** GPLv2 or later
 **License URI:** http://www.gnu.org/licenses/gpl-2.0.html

-Easily add rotating testimonials to your website.
+Easily add rotating or static testimonials to your website.
 Testimonials can be categorized and rotated dynamically via AJAX or on page load.

 ## Description ##

-This plugin is a light template/framework for developers to easily add rotating testimonials to a site.
+IvyCat AJAX Testimonials adds a _Testimonials_ menu item to the WordPress Dashboard navigation.

+Testimonials can be entered as easily as a normal post and can be grouped or categorized, so you can _pull_ testimonials into different areas of a site based on group, if needed.

+You can embed testimonials via an easy shortcode, or by using a widget.

+You can also list multiple testimonials out in a post or page.

 ### Features ###

+* Uses a *Testimonials* custom post type, making it easy for you, or your customers, to add new testimonials and testimonial groups.
-* Use simple shortcodes to add a testimonial to a page.
+* Use simple shortcodes to add testimonials to a page or post.
-* Create multiple testimonial groups.
+* Create multiple testimonial groups for categorization.
-* Supports one testimonial per page.
+* Supports one testimonial per page by default.
+* List all testimonials using a shortcode.
+This is great if you want to create a Testimonials page that displays all testimonials.
 * The first testimonial loads when the page loads and the rest are pulled in via AJAX, speeding up initial page load.
-* Uses a *Testimonials* custom post type, making it easy for you, or your customers, to add new testimonials and testimonial groups.
-* Testimonials can contain images too.
+* Supports images in testimonials.
 * You set the testimonial order.

-Plugin depends upon your theme's style and _does not_ contain native styles.
+Plugin depends upon your theme's styles and _does not_ contain native styles.

 This is a minimal plugin, preferring function over form.
-If you would like to extend it, or would like us to extend it in later versions, feel free to post ideas in this [plugin's support forum](http://wordpress.org/extend/plugins/ivycat-ajax-testimonials/), or [contact us](http://www.ivycat.com/contact/).
+If you have ideas for feature requests, please post them in this [plugin's support forum](http://wordpress.org/extend/plugins/ivycat-ajax-testimonials/).

 ## Installation ##